 Peer Mentor Programme

-The programme aims to provide assistance to freshmen (mentees) for adjustment and to cultivate peer support on campus.
-Each freshman will be assigned a peer mentor from senior classes of the same faculty/course of study.
+The programme aims to provide assistance to new students (mentees) for adjustment and to cultivate peer support on campus.
+Each new student will be assigned a peer mentor from senior classes of the same faculty/course of study.

 Peer mentors are volunteers to provide assistance to a group of new students from early August to the end of October.
 You need to complete a series of training activities before starting your peer-mentoring.